-Shree Jagannath Temple or Jagannath Puri Temple, the famous Hindu pilgrimage tourism temple, dedicated to Lord Jagannath Jagannath Temple is located in the coastal town of Puri, in the state of Odisha (formerly known as Orissa), India.
+Shree Jagannath Temple or Jagannath Puri Temple, the famous Hindu pilgrimage tourism temple, is dedicated to Lord Jagannath.
+Jagannath Temple is located in the coastal town of Puri, in the state of Odisha (formerly known as Orissa), India.

 Jagannath Puri Temple

 Jagannath means ‘Lord of the Universe’ in Sanskrit.
 Puri Jagannath Temple is important particularly to the worshipers of Lord Krishna and Lord Vishnu.
-Puri Jagannath Temple is part of the ‘Char Dham‘ pilgrimage or charidham (char means Four in Hindi langage), that a Hindu is expected to make in one’s lifetime.
-The four Hindu temples in char Dham package tour are Rameswaram, Badrinath, Dwarka and this temple at Puri.
+Puri Jagannath Temple is part of the ‘Char Dham‘ pilgrimage or Chardham (char means Four in the Hindi language), which a Hindu is expected to make in one’s lifetime.
+The four Hindu temples in the Char Dham package tour are Rameswaram, Badrinath, Dwarka, and this temple at Puri.

 The temple is sacred to the Vaishnavites.
 Gaudiya Vaishnavism’s founder, Chaitanya Mahaprabhu, was attracted to the Puri deity and lived in Puri for many years.
 Jagannath Puri Temple is the only temple in India where Lord Krishna’s sister, Subhadra, is work-shipped. (along with her brothers Lord Krishna celebrated as Lord Jaganatha in this temple and Lord Balabhadra)

-The annual Puri Rath Yathra or Chariot Festival, since medieval times, is very famous and attracts millions of devotes.
-The three main deities, Jagannath, Balabhadra and the goddess Subhadra, are taken as procession in this festival.
-This annual procession is also called as Gundicha Jatra or Ghosa Jatra or Dasavatara Jatra or Dasavatara Jatra or Jagannath rath yatra and by many other names.
+The annual Puri Rath Yathra or Chariot Festival, since medieval times, is very famous and attracts millions of devotees.
+The three main deities, Jagannath, Balabhadra, and the goddess Subhadra, are taken as a procession in this festival.
+This annual procession is also called Gundicha Jatra or Ghosa Jatra or Dasavatara Jatra or Dasavatara Jatra or Jagannath rath yatra and by many other names.